lunchbag/hugo-blog/content/posts/building-an-app-freelancing-and-living-abroad.md

 ## Going at my own pace

-Although it was overwhelming how much I had to do on top of the basic coding (adding analytics, error tracking, log tracking, setting up domains and e-mails, figuring out branding, etc), I enjoyed having such varying tasks.
+Although it was overwhelming how much I had to do on top of the basic coding (adding analytics, error tracking, design, setting up domains and e-mails, figuring out branding, etc), I enjoyed having such varying tasks.
 For instance, it was nice to have something completely unrelated to programming that I could do whenever I got mentally exhausted from staring at code.

 ## Getting help from the technical hubby